-This became the foundation for the Dubai Desert Conservation Reserve (DCCR), which was created in 2003 and expanded the protected land area to 225 km^2^.
-Representing 4.7% of Dubai’s total land area, this is the biggest piece of land which Dubai has dedicated to a single project.
-Emirates funds the DCCR, and sits on its management board.
+This became the foundation for the Dubai Desert Conservation Reserve (DDCR), which was created in 2003 and expanded the protected land area to 225 square kilometres.
+Representing about 5% of Dubai’s total land area, this is the biggest piece of land which Dubai has dedicated to a single project.
+Emirates funds the DDCR, and sits on its management board.

-Designed with green buildings principles, the resort was built to minimize energy and water consumption, with features such as heat pumps, solar panels and passive ventilation systems.
-On opening, Emirates One&Only Wolgan Valley was the first carboNZero©™ certified hotel in the world, and the first carbon neutral resort to be certified through an internationally accredited greenhouse gas program.
+Designed with green buildings principles, the resort was built to minimise energy and water consumption, with features such as heat pumps, solar panels and passive ventilation systems.
+On opening, Emirates One&Only Wolgan Valley was the first carboNZero©™ certified hotel in the world, and the first carbon neutral resort to be certified through an internationally accredited greenhouse gas programme.

-Emirates invested over AUD125 million into this project to ensure the conservation of the unique bio-diversity of this valley and has since planted over 175,000 native trees and shrubs across the site.
+Emirates invested over AU$ 125 million into this project to ensure the conservation of the unique bio-diversity of this valley and has since planted over 175,000 native trees and shrubs across the site.

 Tackling the illegal wildlife trade